l0stman/DigiAsset_Core/readme.md

 .\config-jsoncpp.bat
 ```

 Now open the jsoncpp.sln file inside the `jsoncpp\build` directory with Visual Studio.
-Before building, select either "Debug" or "Release" configuration from the dropdown in the toolbar, depending on whether you want a debug or release build.
+Select your chosen build configuration ("Debug" or "Release") from the dropdown in the toolbar.
 From "Solution Explorer", right click on `ALL_BUILD` and select "Build".
 Do the same thing for `INSTALL` in order to install the library.

-### Build LibJson-RPC Library
+#### Build LibJson-RPC Library

 Execute: